OVGU-VET-TechEd/Self_Learning_Nuggets_AI_Basics/02_AI_Basics_V4.md

 ## Core AI Vocabulary

-@definitionCard(Artificial Intelligence (AI), The broad field of creating machines or software that perform tasks requiring human-like intelligence—learning, pattern recognition, decision-making, and content generation.
+@definitionCard(Artificial Intelligence, The broad field of creating machines or software that perform tasks requiring human-like intelligence—learning, pattern recognition, decision-making, and content generation.
 In education, AI might personalize learning paths or provide instant feedback.)

 @definitionCard(Algorithm, A step-by-step procedure or set of rules for solving problems.
 Traditional algorithms follow explicit human programming; AI algorithms learn and improve from data.
 Think of it as a "recipe" that computers follow.)